Muiscxvibe/streaming-site-bot/README.md

 Discord bot that provides two admin-only slash commands:

 - `/website`: store a website URL for later browsing.
-- `/go-to`: open the stored website on the machine running the bot, with an option to disable headless mode.
+- `/go-to`: open the stored website on the machine running the bot, with an option to disable headless mode or route through FlareSolverr.

 ## Setup
 1. Install dependencies: